puma/puma/docs/systemd.md

 Other systems/tools might expect or need puma to be run as a "traditional" forking server, for example so that the `pumactl` command can be used directly and outside of systemd for stop/start/restart.
 This use case is incompatible with systemd socket activation, so it should not be configured.
+Below is an alternative puma.service config sample, using `Type=forking` and the `--daemon` flag in `ExecStart`.

 ~~~~ ini
 [Unit]